moxuse/ofxGeoJSON/README.md

 ###Not implemented yet
 - Making mesh as polygon
 - Safe JSON parsing
-- Drawing indivisual features with 'name' property or indexes.
 - Now aceptable geometry types are 'polygon' and 'MultiPolygon' only.
 - Multi-platform